Study History

 2013

-MBIE awarded to Growing Up in New Zealand to look at: Who are today’s Dad’s?
+- MBIE awarded to Growing Up in New Zealand to study the diversity of individuals who are father figures to children in New Zealand.
+Findings are reported in the Who are today’s Dad’s? report.

 2014